 Its design is high quality, double walled and vacuum sealed.
 As befitting its purpose it is very stable and designed to minimize spillage.
 This is an excellent albeit expensive coffee carafe for the small niche of people looking to cater to larger crowds of people

-Other Considerations for finding the right Coffee Dispenser for You
+Other Considerations for finding the right Coffee Carafe for You

 Size of the Insulated Carafe